 For many people, spring and summer are their favorite seasons of the year.
-The majesty of these seasons is like poetry as the chill of winter gives way to warmer, sunnier days.
-Celebration often comes in the form of enjoying various outdoor activities from fishing to hunting to baseball.
-Still, for all the fun that comes during the middle months of the calendar, there’s also a tiny threat that often lurks in the shadows – allergies.
+Still, for all the outdoor fun that comes during the middle months of the calendar, there’s also a threat that often lurks in the shadows – allergies.
 Since our air and environment have gotten dirtier over time, it’s no surprise that so many people suffer with this issue.
-One specific ailment that tends to afflict many people is allergic conjunctivitis also known as eye allergy.
+One specific ailment that tends to afflict many people is allergic conjunctivitis, also known as eye allergy.

 Allergic conjunctivitis is actually one form of conjunctivitis along with bacterial and viral.
 Conjunctivitis simply refers to inflammation of your eyes’ conjunctiva.
 The conjunctiva acts as a thin layered membrane that covers the white part of your eye (called the sclera) as well as the inside of your eyelid.
 So, whenever an allergen appears in the eye, the eye’s natural response is to produce histamine to get rid of that allergen.
 Unfortunately, this also creates an allergic reaction in the form of swelling and redness along the conjunctiva and eyelids.
 Eye allergies generally tend to coincide with nasal allergies.
 It’s important to know that allergic conjunctivitis is not contagious (unlike its bacterial or viral counterparts).

 Check with your optometrist or ophthalmologist to see if your symptoms could be the result of an eye allergy.
 The professionals at Northside Eye Care are available to help diagnose and treat any symptoms you may be having.